 A Team of helpers required to prepare the power-point files (hymns, prayers, etc) to be projected at the weekend masses.
 This involves copying and pasting from an existing database of hymns and prayers, and on occasion adding new hymns to the database.

-Rite of Christian Initiation of Adults [R.C.I.A.]
+Order of Christian Initiation of Adults [O.C.I.A.]

-The R.C.I.A. is a process for adults wishing to enquire into the Catholic Faith.
+The O.C.I.A. is a process for adults wishing to enquire into the Catholic Faith.
 It is a spiritual journey of faith in progressive steps beginning with enquiry evenings, followed by a period of instruction.
 During this period, known as the catechumenate, the enquirers decide whether they wish to proceed with steps towards becoming a Catholic.
 The process culminates in the candidate being received into the Catholic Church at Easter.

 Seasons for Growth

 ”Rainbows” is a programme for children who have lost a parent through either death or separation.
 Children work through their grief and into a positive appreciation of their new life by meeting children of similar ages.
-A trained facilitator guides the meetings [once a week for 8 weeks] so that the children develop four gifts:good self-esteem; forgiveness; love and a sense of God who is love.
+A trained facilitator guides the meetings [once a week for 8 weeks] so that the children develop four gifts: good self-esteem; forgiveness; love and a sense of God who is love.
 An enriching experience for all involved.

 St Vincent de Paul Society